2024

 ↑ Styleframing on world building / architectual style.

-Experimenting with rough textures and shapes on paper (Acrylic Paint + Charcoal Pencil on Paper)
+Experimenting with rough textures and shapes on paper (Acrylic Paint + Charcoal Pencil on Paper):

 Working on Sandstone using Hammer and Chisel, further experimenting on compositions and shapes.